 You live knowing what you are doing matters.
 Life becomes meaningful.

-Because, finding your purpose puts a timeline on your forehead.
+Because, knowing your purpose puts a timeline on your forehead.
 You realize your lifetime is limited.
 You don’t have enough time to get where you want to if you slack and sloth.

 Thats why it’s important.